AllThingsSmitty/must-watch-css/notes/README.md

 If you're using a preprocessor you can use mixins or extends to:
 * minimize duplication of code,
 * only write the rules for selectors you're using (rather than bulk importing something like Bootsrap),
-* can help keep class names discriptive (although that's also up to you!), and
+* can help keep class names descriptive (although that's also up to you!), and
-* take care of vender prefixing
+* take care of vendor prefixing

 Yes, using Mixins or Extends might result in a little extra CSS, but that's probably worth it to have cleaner Sass/Less/etc.